People go to great lengths to accumulate more money, thinking it would lead to a happy life.

 Because even though money can make life easier and more comfortable, and give us some sort of freedom, it doesn’t always give us the happiness we truly want.

-I think the real problem is that we confuse happiness with feeling good.
+I think the real problem is that we confuse happiness with feeling good and having lots and lots of money.

 But the truth is that, happiness is an inside job.
 We can create happiness by just sitting in our room… reflecting.